South Yorkshire 2018/19Read more about South Yorkshire

 The service’s medium-term financial plan is based on prudent assumptions.
 The service was ambitious in introducing new shift systems that saved money and maintained response standards.
 This system, however, has since been ruled unlawful and now the service needs to determine how it will meet this funding gap and maintain the best possible response resources for the community.

 Staffing needs to be increased at the stations affected by the legal ruling.
-As a result, it can’t meet all the response expectations in its IRMP although we consider its core prevention, protection and response functions appropriately resourced.
+As a result, it can’t meet all the response expectations in its integrated risk management plan (IRMP) although we consider its core prevention, protection and response functions appropriately resourced.

 There have been some good improvements to ICT systems to manage working time and productivity.
 However, the service is still digitising some systems to improve efficiency.